 Where it all began (maybe).
 Did a Baptist minister invent Bourbon whiskey?
 Maybe, maybe not, but it sure does make for a great story.

-In Georgetown, north of Lexington, you can see Royal

-Spring Park, where the Rev. Elijah Craig described as an "argumentative," "worldly" and "cantankerous" preacher - reputedly mixed up the first batch of bourbon in the 1780s.
-While it's known that
+In Georgetown, north of Lexington, you can see Royal Spring Park, where the Rev. Elijah Craig described as an "argumentative," "worldly" and "cantankerous" preacher - reputedly distillers was Wattie Boone, a relative of